 Some children get urinary tract infections (UTIs), when germs get into the urine and travel up the urinary tract (or system) and cause an infection, usually in the bladder.
 Babies and children with UTIs may become irritable, have a fever, have pain on weeing, feel sick or be sick.

-If your child has a UTI, he or she will need to take antibiotics, medicines that kill the germs.
+If your child has a UTI, they will need to take antibiotics, medicines that kill the germs.

 If you think your child has a UTI, seek medical advice.